-If you’re thinking about expanding your supply chain into Mexico, you’re not alone.
-Business between the US and Mexico is booming.
-Mexico is the US’s third largest trading partner, after China and Canada, and the US is Mexico’s largest trading partner.
-Since NAFTA implementation in 1994, US exports to Mexico have risen 223% and Mexican exports to the US have grown a huge 396%!
+If you’re thinking about expanding your supply chain into shipping to and from Mexico, you’re not alone.
+Business between the U.S. and Mexico is booming.
+Currently, Mexico is the U.S.’s second largest trading partner, after China.
+The U.S. is Mexico’s largest trading partner, with 80 percent of Mexican exports going to the United States.
+Since the North American Free Trade Agreement Implementation Act (NAFTA) in 1994, U.S. exports to Mexico have risen 517 percent and Mexican exports to the US have grown a huge 797 percent!

-Perhaps you are looking to export your finished goods into Mexico for sale or consumption – this is called “definite” importation.
+If you’re looking to export your finished goods into Mexico for sale or consumption – this is called “definite” importation.
 Alternatively, maybe you’d like to temporarily ship raw goods into Mexico to be assembled into a final product which will be imported back into the US – this is called “IMMEX” importation, and it allows you to avoid being taxed on the imported goods, since they are not staying in Mexico permanently.
 On the other hand, perhaps you’re importing materials from Mexico in order to manufacture your products here in the US.
 No matter the situation, compared to shipping domestically, there are a lot more factors you’ll need to consider when arranging the transportation of your goods.

-To break it down a little more simply, here’s a run-down of the process when you’re shipping to Mexico (exporting):
+To break it down a little more simply, here’s a run-down of the process when you’re shipping TO Mexico (exporting):

-If you’ve never shipped to or from Mexico before, learning about the process can certainly be a little confusing or overwhelming at times.
-With offices in border cities, fluent Spanish-speaking team members, and years of experience in this area of the industry, Trinity Logistics is the ideal partner to help you learn more about the process and assist you with your Mexico shipping endeavors.
+If you’ve never shipped to or from Mexico before, learning the process to do so can be a little confusing or overwhelming at times.
+However, through having offices in bordering cities, Team Members fluent in Spanish, and years of experience in shipping to and from Mexico , Trinity Logistics is your ideal partner to help you with this process and assist you with any of your Mexico shipping endeavors.